 Don’t worry if you aren’t naturally outgoing.
-A LOT of law students aren’t, and law schools do a great job of providing opportunities for people to socialize that make meeting other students really easy.
-Going out of your comfort zone can help you develop as a person, and might make you better prepared when it’s time to get a job.
+A LOT of law students aren’t, and law schools do a great job of providing opportunities for people to socialize that make meeting other students easy.
+Getting out of your comfort zone can help you develop as a person, and might make you better prepared when it’s time to get a job.

 4. Pick up a habit that requires some physicality

-I didn’t get to do it as often as I would have liked, but playing tennis with a friend really helped me relax 1L year of law school.
+I didn’t get to do it as often as I would have liked, but playing tennis with a friend helped me relax 1L year of law school.
 I know there are those among you that don’t do any exercise and that’s fine.
-However, I think you’ll be happier is you partake in some physical activity at least once a week.
+However, I think you’ll be happier if you partake in some physical activity at least once a week.
 I don’t know whether it’s cause or effect, but the students that hit the gym or something similar all did well in school and seemed pretty happy most of the time.

 I recommend intramurals.
 Quick story: An outsized business school student knocked over one of my friends, a relatively small girl, during a soccer match.
 Rather than helping her up he said, “I’m going to make more money than you” and ran off.
 It was pretty satisfying when they then went on to lose the match.
 Business school kids are jerks.
 Please show them you think so by beating them at sports.